 Name Lack of Access Scope Limitation 2

-Registry, the minimally required scopes are only logging.write, monitoring, and
+Registry, the minimally required scopes are logging.write, monitoring and

 devstorage.read_only.

 Affected Assets Clusters:

-Name Master Authorized Networks Disabled Risk WARNING Description Master authorized networks blocks untrusted IP addresses from outside GoogleCloud Platform.
-Addresses from inside GCP can still reach your master through HTTPS provided that they have the necessary Kubernetes credentials.
+Name Master Authorized Networks Disabled Risk WARNING Description Master authorized networks block untrusted IP addresses from outside the Google Cloud Platform.
+Addresses from inside GCP can still reach your master through HTTPS provided they have the necessary Kubernetes credentials.
 Affected Assets Clusters:

 Name Network Policy Disabled

 Risk WARNING

 Description By default, pods are non-isolated; they accept traffic from any source.
-Pods become isolated by having a NetworkPolicy that selects them.
-Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
+Pods become isolated by having a network policy that selects them.
+Once there is a network policy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by the network policy.

 Affected Assets Clusters: